bholzer/Bouncing-Ball-Animation-Tutorial/lesson_4/README.md

 This is the kind of the OOP handles very well.

 In our example, we could make a *class* to represent the car.
 A class is a collection of attributes and actions that describe the model.
-We also refer to these actions as *methods*.
+The actions that the class can perform are called *methods*.
 A class can be thought of as a template for an object.

 Let's make a car class:
 ```javascript